munchlife/Brainwave-Money/README.md

 INITIAL APPLICATION: eyePhone

 eyePhone uses Munch's biosignal-interferometry to obtain a "DreamMail" inbox that generates transcripts and receipts for a telepathic "who said what to Me" function (expected to be used mostly to record transcripts of dream conversations).
-The "who said what to Me" function tracks "voiceprint cookies" deposited in the field of a "cell phone" belonging to a life and can be isolated by using Munch's address function to map the interference to a specific brain region ("cell phone").
+The "who said what to Me" function tracks "voiceprint cookies" deposited in the field of a "cell phone" belonging to a life and can be isolated by using Munch's address function to map the interference to a specific brain region where telepathic communication took place ("cell phone").

 INITIAL APPLICATION: Game Of Chicken